 Dr. Baker received his medical training at Queen’s University in Kingston, Ontario, graduating M.D.,C.M. in 1888.
 According to the 1892 Ontario Medical Register, Dr. Baker joined the College of Physicians and Surgeons on the 30th of October, 1890.

 He was known to be a practicing physician in Dover Twp. as early as January of 1900.
 According to the 1891 census, Dr. Baker was residing in Chatham.
 Also on the 1891 census it is recorded that his father was born in Ireland, and his mother was born in Ontario.
 He is listed in the 1895 and 1897 and 1900 Farmers and Business Directory as practicing in Chatham.
+In the 1895 Farmers and Business Directory, it states that Dr. Baker was on the Board of Health.
 He is also listed in the 1896 Chatham City Directory, with an office located on Fifth St., near Wellington Street.

 On the 22nd of October, 1909 Dr. and Mrs. Baker welcomed a son named Frederick Honsberger Baker (born in Staynor).
 In 1912, Dr. Baker was practicing in Grimsby, (Lincoln County) Ontario when another son, named Herbert Thomas Baker arrived on the 4th of May.
 A daughter Harriett Muriel was born in 1915.